Anam, Nigeria

-Anam
+Geography

-Anam, a community of eight towns on the Anam peninsula, rich in oil and gas reserve; with ivite-Anam on the eastern part of the peninsula and ezi-Anam on the western part of the peninsula.
+Anam, a community of eight towns on the Anam peninsula, rich in oil and gas reserve; with Ivite-Anam on the eastern part of the peninsula and Ezi-Anam on the western part of the peninsula.
 Anam is an ancient community with great cultural heritage and history.
 Anam is one of largest and most populous community in the Omambala region.
 Situated across River Omambala, Anam is bounded on the West by River Niger, on the east by river Omambala, on the northeast by River Ezichi and Eziagulu Otu Aguleri in Anambra East LGA, and on land by Echeno, Ika and Omabo, both in Ibaji LGA of Kogi State, as well as Inoma and Nzam.
-Anam has cultural, economic and biological ties that extends beyond Anambra state, in places like Delta, Edo, Kogi, Enugu, Benue, Imo, Abia, Ebonyi, plateau, states even as far as Cameroun, Equatorial Guinea, Niger, etc. The entire landmass of Anam is estimated to be in the region of 240 square kilometres.
+Anam has cultural, economic and biological ties that extends beyond Anambra state, in places like Delta, Edo, Kogi, Enugu, Benue, Imo, Abia, Ebonyi, plateau, states even as far as Cameroun, Equatorial Guinea, Niger, etc. The entire landmass of Anam is estimated to be in the region of 240 km2.
+Anam now serves as the potential shortest link between Anambra and Kogi States through the Anambra Bridge.